tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>[dwc:order="Lepidoptera": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:order has an equivalent at the rank of Order in the bdq:sourceAuthority"],[dwc:order="Nymphalidae": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:order does not have an equivalent at the rank of Order in the bdq:sourceAuthority.
+			<td>[dwc:order="Lepidoptera": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:order has an equivalent at the rank of Order in the bdqval:sourceAuthority"],[dwc:order="Nymphalidae": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:order does not have an equivalent at the rank of Order in the bdqval:sourceAuthority.
 Nymphalidae is a family, not an order"]</td>
 		</tr>
 		<tr>
 			<td>Type</td>